GlobeletJS/tile-setter/README.md

 All the above properties and methods are available immediately upon initialization (*synchronously*).
 After `map.promise` resolves, the following methods are updated or added:
-- `draw(pixRatio)`: Draws the map for the supplied transform.
-Parameter `pixRatio` is the number of renderbuffer pixels per CSS pixel, e.g., as returned by [window.devicePixelRatio][].
-Returns a fractional number (from 0.0 to 1.0) indicating the loading status, expressed as a fraction of the tiles that are needed to render the current view
+- `draw(params)`: Draws the map for the supplied transform.
+Returns a fractional number (from 0.0 to 1.0) indicating the loading status, expressed as a fraction of the tiles that are needed to render the current view.
+  The `params` object has the following properties:
+  - `.pixRatio`: the number of renderbuffer pixels per CSS pixel, e.g., as as returned by [window.devicePixelRatio][].
+Default: 1.0
+  - `.dzScale`: An additional scalar to be multiplied with the camera projection scale, if `projScale === true` on initialization.
+This can be used to account for the internal zoom being different from the requested&mdash;for example, if after `.setCenterZoom(center, zoom)`, we find that `api.getZoom() !== zoom`, due to transform rounding or `clampY === true`
 - `select(params)`: Finds map features near a given location.
 The `params` object has the following properties:
   - `layer` (String): The name of the layer in the MapLibre style document containing the features to be queried
   - `point` (Array): The location to be queried, specified as a 2-element Array of coordinates, in the units specified on initialization
   - `radius` (Number): The maximum pixel distance between `point` and the selected feature.
 Default: 5
 - `hideLayer(layer)`: Turns off rendering for the given layer
 - `showLayer(layer)`: Turns on rendering for the given layer